Earning Your Engineering Online Degree

 Chemical engineers work in a wide variety of fields that involve food, oil, gas, specialty chemical, medication, and beyond.
 The work of a chemical engineer is complex and varied, overseeing an enormous variety of potential projects.

-Professionals in this field oversee the design of computer components and the systems they comprise.
-A highly technical field, computer hardware engineers tend to work in high-tech research laboratories where they focus on improving physical components.
+Professionals in this field oversee the design of computer programs and the systems they comprise.
+A highly technical field, computer software engineers tend to work in high-tech research laboratories where they focus on improving components and systems.

 Civil engineering is a crucial component to modern society.
 From early-phase design to final construction maintenance, civil engineers design structures such as roads, dams, bridges, and water treatment facilities.